 If you’re looking for an escape back in time to the 1950s and 1960s, head to the Hotel Boheme.
 With trendy mid-century modern decor, modern art, and a location that’s close to jazz clubs, Lombard Street, and more, you’ll love this North Beach pick.

 Steps from iconic Lombard Street, Columbus Inn is one of the only options that includes free, covered parking for guests.
-If you’re driving into the city, this is a great way to save yourself some money as San Francisco is best experienced by foot or by cable car.
-Simply leave your car in the lot, and explore the city in the best way possible.
+If you’re driving into the city, this is a great way to save yourself some money, as San Francisco is best experienced by foot or by cable car.
+Simply leave your car in the lot, and explore the city at your heart’s content.

 San Remo Hotel is only a ten-minute walk from the beach and features quaint rooms with an old-world European style of decor.
 The rooms are filled with antique furniture and vintage photographs that bring a sense of coziness and historical elegance to the space.
 You can reach the famous Powell Street cable car and Ghirardelli Square by foot.
 Best of all, the hotel is home to Fior d’Italia, one of the oldest Italian restaurants in the United States!